rsvilenov/MaintenanceModeMiddleware/Configuration.md

         redirectOptions.PreserveStatusCode());
 ```

-You can change the "Retry-After" interval like this:
+The default "Retry-After" interval is 5300 milliseconds.
+You can change it like this:

 ```csharp
     options.UsePathRedirect("/SomeController/SomeAction", redirectOptions =>
         redirectOptions.Use503CodeRetryInterval(1200));
 ```

+`Use503CodeRetryInterval(uint)` is incompatible with `PreserveStatusCode()`.
+Using both options at the same time will produce an InvalidOperationException.